wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 <tr>
 <td markdown="span">~collector</td>
 <td markdown="span">~collector.points.undecodable<br> ~collector.histograms.undecodable<br> ~collector.tracing.spans.undecodable<br> ~collector.tracing.span_logs.undecodable</td>
-<td markdown="span">Points, histogram points, spans, or span logs that the collector receives but cannot report to the Wavefront service because the input is not in the right format.<br>
+<td markdown="span">Points, histogram points, spans, or span logs that the collector receives but cannot report to Tanzu Observability because the input is not in the right format.<br>
 <br>
 **Note:** We have a corresponding direct ingestion metric for each metric.
 For example, corresponding to `collector.points.undecodable` we have `collector.direct-ingestion.points.undecodable`.</td></tr>